plotdb/uploadr/README.md

 ### Native Provider

-Native provider accepts incoming request with files payload, and save them based on a hashed id into a specified location.
+Native provider accepts incoming request with files payload, and save them using a hashed ID into a specified location.
 Use `express-formidable` and `uploadr(...).route` to handle files:

     up = uploader.provider {host: 'native', config: { ... }}
     app.post \/d/uploadr, express-formidable({multiples: true}), up.getUploadRouter!